Jürgen Klopp: 2008–2013: Consecutive league titles; first European final

 Dortmund's league form during the 2012–13 season was not as impressive as in the previous campaign, with Klopp insisting that his team would focus on the UEFA Champions League to make up for their disappointing run in that competition in the previous season.
-Klopp's team were drawn against Manchester City, Real Madrid and Ajax in the competition's group of death.
+Klopp's team were drawn against Manchester City, Real Madrid and Ajax in what was described as the competition's "group of death".
 However, they did not lose a game, topping the group with some impressive performances.
 Dortmund faced José Mourinho's Real Madrid again, this time in the semi-finals.
 After an excellent result against them at home in the first leg, a 4–1 victory, a 2–0 loss meant Dortmund narrowly progressed to the final.
 On 23 April 2013, it was announced that Dortmund's crucial playmaker Mario Götze was moving on 1 July to rivals Bayern Munich after they had triggered Götze's release clause of €37 million.
 Klopp admitted his annoyance at the timing of the announcement of Götze's move, as it was barely 36 hours before Dortmund's Champions League semi-final with Real Madrid.
 Klopp later said that Dortmund had no chance of convincing Götze to stay with Dortmund, saying, "He is a Pep Guardiola favourite".
 Dortmund lost the final 2–1 to Bayern, with an 89th-minute goal from Arjen Robben.
 Dortmund finished in second place in the Bundesliga.
 They also lost the 2012 DFL-Supercup, and were knocked out of the DFB-Pokal in the round of 16.